 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, signed by President Trump on March 27th, includes small business relief in the form of SBA “paycheck protection” loans.
 The SBA 7(a) loan program primarily aims at supporting small businesses financially.
 Here are the pivotal provisions of the program.

 Highlights of the SBA 7(a) Loan Program

-- $350 billion in SBA loan guaranties, subsides and additional funding for SBA programs
+- $350 billion in SBA 7(a) loan program guarantees subsidies and additional funding for SBA programs.

 - The applicable loan program covered period starts on February 15, 2020 and ends on June 30, 2020

-- The maximum loan amount will be the lesser of $10 million or an amount calculated based on a formula on payroll costs from the prior year of the loan date
+- The maximum SBA 7(a) loan program amount will be the lesser of $10 million or an amount calculated based on a formula on payroll costs from the prior year of the loan date

 - Payroll costs are capped at $100,000 on an annualized basis for each employee

-- Loans are guaranteed by the Federal government through December 31, 2020
+- Loans were guaranteed by the Federal government through December 31, 2020

 - Loan Forgiveness – Borrowers of SBA 7(a) loan program will be eligible to apply for loan forgiveness equal to the amount spent by the borrower during an 8-week period after the loan closing date on payroll costs, interest on mortgages, payments of rent, and utility payments, in each case that were in place before February 15, 2020.

-- The loan forgiveness amount would be reduced in proportion to any reduction in employees retained compared to the prior year and to the reduction in pay of any employee beyond 25% of prior year compensation
+- The loan forgiveness amount would be reduced in proportion to any reduction in employees retained compared to the prior year and to the reduction in pay of any employee beyond 25% of the prior year’s compensation

 - Notable loan terms for the CARES Act